dxc-technology/ssi-mobile-sdk/README.md

 ## For Kotlin Muliplatform application

-* Take libs from pods after build on Xcode and add them to indlylib folder.
+* Take libs from Pods after build on Xcode and add them to indlylib folder.
 * In repo copy file libindy.a is bigger than 100MB (almost 200MB), I wasn't able to push it to github.
+* or do from terminal: after Pods folder will be created please add this file ssi-mobile-sdk/libindy-pod/Pods/libindy.a to indylib folder
 ## To make c-interop manually run this cmd:

 ```console